AnteDujic/pands-project2021/README.md

 ![alt text](https://github.com/AnteDujic/pands-project2021/blob/main/boxPlots.png)

+It is clearly visible that Setosa has the smallest Sepal length, Petal length and Petal width.
+However, it has the largest Sepal width.
+Other highest values belong to Virginica.
+It has the largest Sepal length, Petal length and Petal Width.
+Versicolor has the smallest Sepal width.

 ### CORRELATION HEAT MAP

 A correlation heatmap uses colored cells to show a 2D correlation matrix (table) between two discrete dimensions or event types.
 They show which variables are correlated and to what degree.
+Correlation ranges from -1 to 1, where correlation closer to 1 indicates there is a strong relationship between values, and closer to -1 indicates there is a higher chance one value will decrease if the other one increases.

 *CODE:*
 ```python